 The least likely places to find me: large tour groups, posing for photos in front of monuments, casting shadows on a guidebook or eating in restaurants located at the intersections of the two most-popular highest-rent tourist streets in any given place.

 This is not a “backpacker’s” blog.
 You don’t come here to learn about some trip centered around $9 Ryanair tickets, 12-person dorm rooms and getting loaded in the town square.
 This is not a corporate shill blog.
-You don’t come here to get hammered with a bunch of ninja-ads whereby you are just being exploited by some friendly face.
+You won’t get hammered with a bunch of secret-ninja-ads being peddled by a friendly face.
 If I find something that I think is cool or interesting or a good value and find it worthwhile to post, I will.
 If I find something that is terrible, boring or not a good value and find it worthwhile to post, I will.
 Hostels have their purpose, and I have slept in them (and will continue if the need arises).
 Hotels have their purpose, and I have slept in them (and will continue if the need arises).
 Apartments, couches, airplane seats and park benches have their purpose, and I have slept in them (and will continue if the need arises).
 If an airplane sucks, I will tell you.
 If a hotel is great, I will tell you.
 If I am receiving something for free in a review, I will tell you.
 I am not for sale.
-If I were, I’d be busy climbing corporate ladders in lockstep and not taking more difficult roads.
+If I were, I’d be busy climbing corporate ladders with fluff talk and not taking less lucrative, less comfortable roads.
 Anyways…

 The best part of traveling is finding the amazing differences around the world.
 I want to be able to buy or eat or experience something in a foreign place and not be able to get it in New York.
 I want to be able to learn something different, experience something new and expand my world view.
 But at the end of it all, what makes life great is the unique interactions with people and their passions, and that, is motivation enough.